Enterprise Unified Communications in 2020: The Complete Guide

 Modern tools allow seamless video conferencing for real-time virtual team collaboration.
 With hassle-free video conferencing solutions, see what people are talking about, observe body language, connect via chat, and share screens.

-3. Have a purpose for every meeting, tool, and process
+3. Enterprise Unified Communication: A purpose for every meeting, tool, and process

 Nothing is more frustrating than being stuck in a meeting that is considered a waste of time.
 Similar applies to inefficient processes and redundant tools.
 Be sure to set clear expectations for all virtual meetings and review and adjust tools and processes to avoid frustration and the risk of wasting time with unproductive virtual team collaboration habits.